f3d-app/f3d/doc/user/06-CONFIGURATION_FILE.md

 on the `Ctrl+O` bind.

 This configuration feature is available only through config file and not through the command line.
-Check your current binding configuration by using the `--list-bindings` CLI options.
+Check your current binding configuration by using the `--list-bindings` CLI option.

 ### Bind